IP reputation measures the behavioral quality of an IP address and how many unwanted requests it sends.

 sudo dnf install -y curl jq

-abichecker unix - n n - 0 spawn
+script.abichecker unix - n n - 0 spawn

 user=abichecker argv=/opt/abichecker/abichecker.sh